The Best Tent Waterproofing Sprays in 2022

 Gear Aid Tent Waterproofing Sprays

-Gear Aid is a popular brand to use for maintaining your outdoor gear.
-They produce a tent waterproofing spray kit that helps you to do just that.
-Even though it is marketed as a tent water spray, it can also be used on the majority of fabrics and even on maps.
+Gear Aid is a popular brand for maintaining outdoor gear.
+They produce a tent waterproofing spray kit that helps you do just that.
+Although it is marketed as a tent water spray, it can also be used on the majority of fabrics and even on maps.

 Gear Aid Tent Waterproofing Spray is fast-acting and goes on smoothly with the help of an aerosol can.
-It is made with a formula that is both silicone and PFOA-free.
-The formula also maximizes the breathability and performance of your fabrics.
+Its formula is silicone—and PFOA-free, and it maximizes the breathability and performance of your fabrics.
 It only comes in a small 5-ounce can.

 What we like